 3. Adaptive Headlight System

 An adaptive headlight system adjusts the direction of your headlights as you turn.
 That means that as you round a corner, the headlights start to turn in the direction you’re going.
-If this light comes on, it usually just means that the system is no longer turning – your actual headlights should be fine but it’s a good idea to have the system checked out.
+If this dashboard warning light comes on, it usually just means that the system is no longer turning – your actual headlights should be fine but it’s a good idea to have the system checked out.

 4. Airbag and Seat Belt System